Saturday, December 21, 2024

 Every water softener has a given amount of "capacity".
 The amount of resin in the softener tank and size of the softener tank determine the total capacity and how many gallons of water can run through the water softener before it has to regenerate.

 For example, a 9x48 water softener tank will have about 30,000 grains of capacity (1 cu ft of resin) and a 10x54 tank is about 45,000 grains of capacity (1.5 cu ft of resin).
-Single tank water softeners, such as the Fleck 7000 above (Blue Tank), are factory set to regenerate at 2 o'clock in the morning (This is referred to as delayed regeneration) and takes anywhere from 60 minutes to over 2 hours for a complete regeneration cycle depending on the capacity and size of the water softener.
+Single tank water softeners, such as the Fleck 7000 above (Blue Tank), are factory set to regenerate at 2 o'clock in the morning (This is referred to as delayed regeneration) and will take anywhere from 60 minutes to over 2 hours for a complete regeneration cycle.
+Depending on the capacity and size of the water softener.
 A certain amount of resin is always left out of the total equation to have a little extra capacity on days with heavy water usage.
 This is referred to as the "Reserve".
 Typically one full day of water use is left as the reserve.

 Older water softening systems operated on a "Time Clock" basis